Spotlight: Lucy Levenson, Folk Art Designer and Textile Artist

 My background as a photographer has been a big influence, as I see things with a photographer’s eye.
 I used to shoot in large square format as a photographer, most of my artworks are square.
 As I still see things as if shooting with a square format camera, yes it influences my work.
 I find taking pictures handy.
 I use my photos sometimes as a reference for my art work, if I see a colour or shape I like.
 So I take a picture and use it at a later date.

-What inspired you?
+What inspires you?
 Are there recurring themes in your work?

 I am always inspired by the world around me every day.
 Also I love children’s paintings because they inspire me with their use of colour .
 I find them magical – they have no concept of what you should draw.
 If they see a pink tree in their head they paint a pink tree – they’re not afraid of using their imagination.
 It’s so magical, and I take a leaf out of their book.
 My themes tend to be folk art style, with painted faces and lots of flowers.